 👋 Hello there, welcome to Kan Chen’s homepage

-Kan Chen is a postdoctoral research fellow jointly appointed at the Biostatistics Department of Harvard T.H.
-Chan School of Public Health mentored by Prof. Xihong Lin, and the Biostatistics Department of Columbia University mentored by Prof. Zhonghua Liu.
-Prior to this, Kan recieved his PhD in Applied Mathematics and Computational Science from University of Pennsylvainia, mentored by Prof. Dylan Small and Prof. Qi Long.
-Kan’s research spans causal inference, causal machine learning, and collaborative scientific applications.
+Kan Chen is a postdoctoral research fellow jointly mentored by Prof. Xihong Lin at the Biostatistics Department of Harvard T.H.
+Chan School of Public Health, and Prof. Zhonghua Liu at the Biostatistics Department of Columbia University.
+Prior to this, Kan recieved his PhD in Applied Mathematics and Computational Science from University of Pennsylvainia and dual MA in Statistics and Data Science from the Wharton School, jointly mentored by Prof. Dylan Small and Prof. Qi Long.
+Kan’s research spans causal inference, causal machine learning and AI, and collaborative scientific applications.

 Recent News

-[July 2025] Paper accepted by Biometrics: Sensitivity Analysis for Attributable Effects in Case-2 Studies.
+[July 2025] Paper pulished by Biometrics: Sensitivity Analysis for Attributable Effects in Case-2 Studies.

-[June 2025] Paper accepted by Journal of the Royal Statistical Society Series A: Using Case Description Information to Reduce Sensitivity to Bias for the Attributable Fraction Among the Exposed.
+[June 2025] Paper published by Journal of the Royal Statistical Society Series A: Using Case Description Information to Reduce Sensitivity to Bias for the Attributable Fraction Among the Exposed.

 [May 2025] Presented at ACIC 2025.
 Titles: “The Blessing of Multiple Mediators: Taming Unmeasured Confounding Bias via Factor Analysis.” and “Sensitivity Analysis for Attributable Effects in Case2 Studies.”